owncloud/android/user_manual/android_app.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Pictures and videos can be uploaded from your smartphone after choosing the folder where they are stored.
-To specify where they are located, in the *"Settings"* options, first enable one of *"Instant picture uploads"* or *"Instant video uploads"*.
+To specify where they are located, in the *"Settings"* options, under `Instant Uploads`_, enable one of *"Instant picture uploads"* or *"Instant video uploads"*.
 After that, a further option called *"Camera folder"* will become visible, as in the screenshot below.

 .. figure:: images/specify-camera-folder.png